Astros vs. Rangers Player Props Betting Odds

 Garcia Stats

-- Garcia takes a five-game streak with at least one hit into this contest.
-During his last five outings he is hitting .333 with two doubles, three home runs, a walk and six RBI.
+- Garcia heads into this matchup looking to extend his six-game hit streak.
+In his last 10 outings he is batting .256 with three doubles, four home runs, two walks and eight RBI.

 Garcia Recent Games